alphagov/govuk-shielded-vulnerable-people-service/README.md

     URL passed to NHS OIDC when the user is in the login flow.
 It should have the form
     `http(s)://<externally_reachable_app_url>/nhs-login-callback`.

+  - `NHS_OIDC_LOGIN_PRIVATE_KEY_PATH`: This is used to specify the path to the private key pem file locally.

+  - `NHS_OIDC_LOGIN_PRIVATE_KEY`: This is used to specify the private key contents in the GOV PAAS environment only.

   - `AWS_RDS_DATABASE_NAME` **\[required\]**: This variable sets the database that the app will use to persist form answers.